-The Company has adopted rules for those senior managers and staff who are more likely to be in possession of unpublished inside information or other relevant Group information based on the Model Code (the "Dealing Rules").
+The Company has adopted rules for those senior managers and staff who are more likely to be in possession of unpublished inside information or other relevant Group's information based on the Model Code (the "Dealing Rules").
 These senior managers and staff have been individually notified and provided with a copy of the Dealing Rules.

-Having made specific enquiry, the Board confirms that all senior managers and staff who had been notified and provided with the Dealing Rules have fully complied with the required standards set out in the Dealing Rules during the year.
+Having made specific enquiry, the Board confirms that all senior managers and staff who have been notified and provided with the Dealing Rules have fully complied with the required standards set out in the Dealing Rules during the year except that one senior manager traded in the Company's securities during an eligible period prior to the receipt of the written approval from the Company.
+The senior manager was given a letter explaining the gravity of such a breach of the Dealing Rules and was reminded that prior written approval must be received before such transactions can proceed.